pywirrarika/naki/README.md

 **Scientific Papers**

+- Eskander, R., Klavans, J. & Muresan S. (2019) [Unsupervised Morphological Segmentation for Low-Resource Polysynthetic Languages](https://www.aclweb.org/anthology/papers/W/W19/W19-4222/).
+In Proceedings of the 16th Workshop on Computational Research in Phonetics, Phonology, and Morphology (pp. 189–195).

+- Sorokin, A. (2019).
+[Convolutional neural networks for low-resource morpheme segmentation: baseline or state-of-the-art?](https://www.aclweb.org/anthology/papers/W/W19/W19-4218/) In Proceedings of the 16th Workshop on Computational Research in Phonetics, Phonology, and Morphology (pp. 154–159).

 - Micher, J. (2019).
 [Bootstrapping a Neural Morphological Generator from Morphological Analyzer Output for Inuktitut.](https://scholar.colorado.edu/cgi/viewcontent.cgi?article=1023&context=scil-cmel) In Proceedings of the Workshop on Computational Methods for Endangered Languages (Vol. 2, No. 1, p.
 7).

 - Escobar Farfan, J. I. (2019).
 [Nahuatl contemporary writing: studying convergence in the absence of a written norm](http://etheses.whiterose.ac.uk/23958/1/escobar-farfan-phdthesis_032019.pdf) (Doctoral dissertation, University of Sheffield).